albop/tie_archive/session_4/index.md

 ----

-[REWRITE]Global inequality rose between 1820 and 1910, and stabilized at a high level since then No difference between 1910 and now, except increase in middle 40%
+> Global inequality rose between 1820 and 1910, and stabilized at a high level since then

+> No difference between 1910 and now, except increase in middle 40%

-level of inequality that we currently observe in the most unequal countries in the world, such as South Africa, Brazil, Mexico and the United Arab Emirates (see Chapter 1).
+> level of inequality that we currently observe in the most unequal countries in the world, such as South Africa, Brazil, Mexico and the United Arab Emirates (see Chapter 1).
 In brief: in terms of inequality and concentration of resources and economic power, the world today is and has long been like a giant South Africa.

-Over the long run inequality has decreased

 ----